 I had been wanting a king-sized bed forever, so this makeover gave me the chance.
 And we got the mattress online!
 Yep.
 Didn’t have to lay on nasty test mattresses in a germ incubator/mattress store 😝.
 The mattress was delivered in a box!
+And we LOVE it.
+You can check out the same one HERE.
 Here’s us unboxing it:

 I made simple envelope pillows for the bed from toile and floral fabrics.
 We even got SUPER Martha up in here, and made a bolster cover with that blue striped fabric.
 If you can sew a straight seam and know how to use the search bar on YouTube, I definitely recommend trying to sew your own pillows.